Wine Grape Cheat Sheets: Gewürztraminer

 Wine Grape Cheat Sheets: Chenin Blanc

-The Soundbyte: Chenin Blanc is native to the Loire Valley Region of France and is widely grown throughout the Loire and the new world.
+The Soundbyte: Chenin Blanc is native to the Loire Valley Region of France and is widely grown throughout the Loire Valley.
+It also thrives in many other regions in Europe and beyond!

 Chenin Blanc produces a fruity, floral, easy to drink white wine with clean, fresh flavors and a good zing of acidity.
-However, this is no simple little white wine grape; Chenin Blanc can be made into serious, mineral-driven dry wines, methode traditionnelle sparkling wines, and decadent botrytis-affected dessert wines in addition to the well-known, and much beloved “porch sipper” style.
+However, this is no simple little white wine grape—Chenin Blanc can be made into serious, mineral-driven dry wines, traditional method sparkling wines, and decadent botrytis-affected dessert wines in addition to the well-known, and much beloved easy drinking style.

 Typical Attributes of a Chenin Blanc Based Wine:

-• Dry Chenin Blanc wines are generally light bodied and fruity, with floral and nutty overtones.
+• Typical, dry (to off-dry) Chenin Blanc wines are generally light bodied with fruity, floral, and nutty overtones.
+They tend to be low(er) in alcohol and easy to drink.

-• Chenin Blanc has a good deal of acidity, but balanced with the fruity, or sometimes sweet, tastes and flavors typical of the grape it generally comes across as a smooth, easy to drink and easy to love wine.
+• Chenin Blanc has a good deal of acidity.
+However, this zing is often balanced with the fruity (and sometimes sweet) flavors typical of the grape; as such, it generally comes across as a smooth, easy to drink and easy to love wine.

 • Chenin Blanc is also made into Sparkling wines in the Loire Valley and other regions.

-• Due to its racy acidity, Chenin Blanc also stars as a dessert wine often produced in a late harvest or botrytis-affected style.
+• Chenin Blanc also stars as a dessert wine often produced in a late harvest or botrytis-affected style.
+Excellent examples of sweet Chenin are produced in the Coteaux du Layon region (in France’s Loire Valley) and South Africa.

 Typical Aromas of a Chenin Blanc Based Wine:

-Fruity: Apricot, Melon, Green Apple, Green Plum, Pear, Quince, Lemon, Lime, Grapefruit, Greengage (a light green plum popular in France and England).
+Fruity: Apricot, Melon, Green Apple, Green Plum, Pear, Quince, Lemon, Lime, Grapefruit, Greengage (a light green plum popular in France and England)

-Floral/Herbal: Orange Blossom, Wildflowers, Perfume, Honey, Honeysuckle, Acacia, Grass, Hay, Angelica (a herb that smells somewhat like celery, is often candied, and is used to flavor Chartreuse)
+Floral/Herbal: Orange Blossom, Wildflowers, Perfume, Honey, Honeysuckle, Acacia, Grass, Hay, Angelica (na herb that smells somewhat like celery, is often candied, and is used to flavor Chartreuse)

 Chalk, Mineral: Flint, Smoke, “Steely”